kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/README.md

 To sync state from git repo into EKS cluster we use [FluxCD](https://fluxcd.io/).

-Flux Kustomizations and HelmReleases for manifests are sotred inside `./resources` directory and have been generated with use of `./hack/flux-update.bash`.
-The script also prepares manifests for the whole GitOps Tool Kit and can be used to update version of FluxCD.
+Flux Kustomizations and HelmReleases for manifests are stored inside the `./resources` directory and have been generated with use of `./hack/flux-update.bash`.
+On top of that, the script prepares manifests for the GitOps Tool Kit and can be used to update its version.

 The `flux-system` namespace contains all GitOps Tool Kit componenets as well as all Flux Kustomizations.